-✓ The carer must provide care for someone who lives in Midlothian (out with a long-term residential care setting) A carer is someone who provides unpaid care to a family member, partner, relative or friend who needs help to manage a long term condition, disability, physical or mental health problem or addiction.
+The carer must provide care for someone who lives in Midlothian (out with a long-term residential care setting) A carer is someone who provides unpaid care to a family member, partner, relative or friend who needs help to manage a long term condition, disability, physical or mental health problem or addiction.

-- ✓ The carer cannot apply for something that should be provided by statutory services. - ✓ The application should complement, and not replace or duplicate, services which local authorities, the NHS and other agencies already fund or provide. - ✓ The application must be supported by someone who has supported the carer and/or the person they care for in a professional capacity e.g. a GP, District Nurse, OT, Social Worker, CPN, Carer Support Worker, Teacher, Community Worker. - Carers must demonstrate that they are NOT able to fund the break themselves and are willing to provide a breakdown of their household income/expenditure, if necessary. - ✓ The health and wellbeing of the carer or the person receiving care is under strain and is likely to be improved by a wee break(s). - ✓ The balance of caring and a life outside caring is seriously compromised and a wee break will assist the carer to re-dress the balance. - ✓ The relationship between the carer and the person receiving care, or the wider family, is under strain, and relationships are likely to benefit and improve with a break(s). - ✓ Only one VOCAL Wee Breaks grant will be made to the same household in a twelve month period. - If the request is for a holiday or overnight stay then the holiday or overnight stay must be taken in the UK and the carer will not have had support from VOCAL to have a holiday or overnight stay within a 24 month period.
+- ✓ The carer cannot apply for something that should be provided by statutory services. - ✓ The application should complement, and not replace or duplicate, services which local authorities, the NHS and other agencies already fund or provide. - ✓ The application must be supported by someone who has supported the carer and/or the person they care for in a professional capacity e.g. a GP, District Nurse, OT, Social Worker, CPN, Carer Support Worker, Teacher, Community Worker. - ✓ Carers must demonstrate that they are NOT able to fund the break themselves and are willing to provide a breakdown of their household income/expenditure, if necessary. - ✓ The health and wellbeing of the carer or the person receiving care is under strain and is likely to be improved by a wee break(s). - ✓ The balance of caring and a life outside caring is seriously compromised and a wee break will assist the carer to re-dress the balance. - ✓ The relationship between the carer and the person receiving care, or the wider family, is under strain, and relationships are likely to benefit and improve with a break(s). - ✓ Only one VOCAL Wee Breaks grant will be made to the same household in a twelve month period. - ✓ If the request is for a holiday or overnight stay then the holiday or overnight stay must be taken in the UK. - ✓ VOCAL will not support more than one holiday or overnight stay from the Wee Breaks Fund within a 24 month period.

-Please Note: VOCAL has a broader Wee Breaks, Respitality, Grants and Goods Policy which sets out the level of support carers can receive from VOCAL over specific periods of time.
+Please Note: VOCAL has a broader Wee Breaks and Fundraising policy which sets out the level of support carers can receive from VOCAL over specific periods of time.
 The eligibility criteria outlined above is governed by this broader policy.